 The most recent online poker bill submitted in the Empire State was A1380.
 It was introduced in the state Assembly on January 17, but in mid-March, it was excluded from the state budget.

 It should be noted that while A1380 wasn’t included in the budget, it’s still a viable piece of legislation.
 Since the legislature meets biennially, lawmakers could revisit the bill anytime they are in session through June 2023 and then again between January and June 2024.

-Under A1380, online poker would be taxed at 15%, and an operator would pay $10 million for an interactive gaming license with a ten-year term.
+Under A1380, real money online poker in NY would be taxed at 15%, and an operator would pay $10 million for an interactive gaming license with a ten-year term.
 Entities with either a Class III casino license or that are authorized to operate video lottery gaming would be eligible for a license.

 The bill authorizes the New York State Gaming Commission (NYSGC) to issue up to 11 licenses for online poker.

 New York has seven racinos and five commercial casinos, four of which are upstate.
 The state is currently in the process of citing three future downstate casinos in the New York City metropolitan area.
 The website 500 Nations lists eight Class III (aka Vegas-style) tribal casinos.

 NYSGC would be tasked with promulgating rules for online poker and serving as the state regulator.
 The agency would also be allowed to add “any other poker game that the commission determines is the material equivalent of either of those, whether in a cash game or tournament.”